Invoke a workflow at specific time intervals

 });

 Your TypeScript payload consists of the parameters needed for your own use case.
-Below is a function file with an example TypeScript payload for a scheduled trigger.
+Below is the function file with a TypeScript payload for a scheduled trigger from the Daily Channel Topic app:

 import { SlackAPI } from "deno-slack-api/mod.ts";